-AC/DC mode selection: Selecting an appropriate frequency is important for accurate measurements.
-DC mode is best suited for measuring static or slowly changing fields.
+AC/DC mode selection: DC mode is best suited for measuring static or slowly changing fields.
 AC mode is for measurements where there are periodic or pulsed fields.
-Ideally, the selected AC frequency should lie on the flat response portion of the instrument frequency response curve:
+Beyond simple AC measurement, many teslameters also offer the ability to apply filters to remove unwanted noise from the measurement.